dstevensio/dstevensio.github.io/_posts/2015-10-26-valuable-lessons-learned-as-software-engineer.md

 ## Whatever you think is important, what's actually important is getting things live and making them work really, really well.

 No one will care in 6 months that you built this with technology X, framework Y or with workflow method Z. Pick something by making an informed decision, then work to make your end product really, really resilient, performant, and for the love of all that is holy, make it solve the problem you set out to address.

----

-<em>If you have a question for me in this space, [reply to my original Tweet](https://twitter.com/dstevensio/status/658723282884128768).
-Thanks!</em>